 After you save the new goal, you see it in the Campaign overview under Campaign goals.
-It has a red warning sign saying "Goals without configured ads" because no ads have been added yet.
+It says "Goals without configured ads" because no ads have been added yet.
 Click on it to expand the Goal overview:

 Parts of the Goal Overview

 |1||Goal information||Basic information about the goal.
 Double-clicking the pen icon